African nations at the FIFA World Cup: 2006: Ghana reaches the Round of 16

 51 African countries entered the race for 5 spots at the 2006 FIFA World Cup in a qualification process that doubled as one for the 2006 Africa Cup of Nations.
 In the final qualification round, teams were organized into five groups of six teams, with winners qualifying for the World Cup and the top three for the continental tournament.
 More matches were needed to qualify – while at both the 1998 and 2002 32-team World Cups, 3 of the 5 African teams played only 6 matches to get to the finals, here 3 of the 5 teams that qualified played 12 matches.

 Four of Africa's five representatives to the 2006 FIFA World Cup finals were debutants, in contrast to 2002 when four of five had appeared at the previous World Cup.

-In Group 1, Togo beat 2002 World Cup quarterfinalists Senegal by two points.
+In Group 1, Togo beat 2002 World Cup quarter-finalists Senegal by two points.
 The Black Stars of Ghana won Group 2 by five points while in Group 3, Les Éléphants of Ivory Coast lost both its matches to Cameroon but won the group since Cameroon drew too often.
 In Group 5, Tunisia won the group one point ahead of 1998 finalists and perennial rivals Morocco.
 Although Morocco was the only African team (of those who played a match) to remain undefeated, it drew half its matches.
 In Group 4, Angola and Nigeria both finished with 21 points after 10 matches, with Nigeria having a far superior goal difference thanks largely to scoring five goals against both Algeria and 3rd placed Zimbabwe in their last two matches.
 However, it had already been decided that head-to-head results were to be used to break such ties in 2006 World Cup Qualification before goal difference.
 The Palancas Negras (Black Antelopes) of Angola, having beaten Nigeria 2–1 on aggregate, qualified for the World Cup.